Scheme performance - Overview

-Comcare conducts an annual program of work health and safety and rehabilitation management system audits to identify positive aspects of the systems in place and highlight any deficiencies that need to be addressed.
+Comcare conducts an annual program of work health and safety system audits to identify positive aspects of the systems in place and highlight any deficiencies that need to be addressed.

 Our safety system audits use a range of audit tools and templates.

 In addition, Comcare made over 4,600 authorisation and approval decisions in 2019-20, to ensure high risk work activities are only undertaken after the suitability of persons, things or processes have been assessed.

 Comcare applies a range of compliance tools prior to using enforcement options.
 Some compliance tools are backed by legislated enforcement options, and Comcare uses these options when necessary and appropriate.